blacklightpy/vaultofknowledge/Tantra List Classifying.md

 (A) EIGHTFOLD CLASSIFICATION OF THE SIXTYFOUR BHAIRAVA TANTRAS

-This list is based on the description provided by Jayaratha in his commentary, Viveka, of Tantraloka I.18.
+This list is based on the description provided by Jayaratha in his commentary, Viveka, of Tantraloka I.18, which is quoted from Sreekaanthi Samhitha.

 I. Bhairavāştaka